Business Resources in West Virginia

-West Virginia Department of Commerce is an agency supported by the West Virginia Development Office.
-Its aim is to provide entrepreneurs with free services and programs.
+The West Virginia Development Office provides entrepreneurs with free services and programs.
 They will help you look for the information that you need to start your business and keep it growing.

 The U.S. Small Business Administration is one of the largest providers of small business resources in the country.
 The government agency is a reliable organization that provides entrepreneurs across the United States with services such as local business programs, loans and business grants, management trainings, seminars, coaching and numerous other programs.